sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 More familiarity with computers may be required to build Sage from the `source code <http://en.wikipedia.org/wiki/Source_code>`_.
-If you do have all the pre-requisite tools, the process should be completely painless, basically consisting in extracting the source tarball and typing ``make``.
+If you do have all the :ref:`pre-requisite tools <section-prereqs>`, the process should be completely painless, basically consisting in extracting the source tarball and typing ``make``.
 It can take your computer a while to build Sage from the source code, although the procedure is fully automated and should need no human intervention.

 Building Sage from the source code has the major advantage that your install will be optimised for your particular computer and should therefore offer better performance and compatibility than a binary install.